flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 To be honest, I'm not sure why technical manuals keep calling Xenon's PPEs a 'PPE' as they better resemble a [PPU](`r ref("playstation-3#the-powerpc-processing-unit")`).

-Anyway, let's go over the significant changes that Microsoft liked to brag about when being compared with the Playstation 3.
+Anyway, let's go over the significant changes that Microsoft liked to brag about when being compared with the PlayStation 3.

 #### The new vector units

 As the [Synergistic Processor Elements](`r ref("playstation-3#inside-cell-the-assistants")`) (SPEs) were Sony's secret weapon and Microsoft was only interested in homogenous systems, IBM presented an alternative approach to speed up the manipulation of vectors and matrices in Xenon `r cite("cpu-gschwind")`.
 In a nutshell, IBM boosted the [VMX unit](`r ref("playstation-3#tab-3-3-arithmetic")`) (the SIMD block found within the PPEs) which evolved into **VMX128**, now housing more registers and opcodes.

-The initial VMX specification implemented in the Playstation 3 provides 32 128-bit registers and instructions for operating up to three 32-bit scalars.
+The initial VMX specification implemented in the PlayStation 3 provides 32 128-bit registers and instructions for operating up to three 32-bit scalars.
 This worked to an acceptable degree with general-purpose applications that depend on SIMD operations, although the real performance would be unlocked once the SPEs are added into the equation.
 By contrast, Microsoft wanted programmers to port SIMD-hungry applications without extra hassle, and the new VMX128 unit reflects that.

 VMX128 supplies **128 128-bit** registers instead, along with an adapted instruction set to manipulate the larger set of registers.
 To accomplish that, IBM changed the opcode format to allocate 7 bits (as opposed to 5 bits) for referencing its extended register file `r cite("cpu-gschwind")`.
 This is possible thanks to some trickery applied on the last five bits at the end of the 32-bit opcode `r cite("cpu-biallas")`.
 The last five bits are mostly, but not completely, unused by VMX.
 Consequently, VMX128 is incompatible with a subset of VMX instructions (related to integer multiplication and additions).